Decreasing Term Insurance

 You can purchase a Decreasing Term policy for yourself or for you and a partner – known as a Single or Joint policy respectively.
 A Joint Decreasing Term policy is sometimes cheaper but it will only pay out once when one of either policy holders die.
 The remaining person will be left without any cover from the Joint policy and will require a new policy if they wish to have financial protection.
 Bearing this in mind, it may be more beneficial to set up two Single Decreasing Term policies – ensuring that no matter what happens, both partners are protected.

 Typically, protection plans have no cash-in value and cover will cease at the end of the term, or if premiums are not maintained.

 What affects the cost of a Decreasing Term policy?

-As with all Life Insurance policies, your health, age and lifestyle will influence your monthly premiums and how much an insurer is willing to cover you for.
+As with all Life Insurance policies, your health, age and lifestyle will influence your monthly premiums and how much an insurer is willing to cover you for, as well as how long they will cover you for.
 Factors like smoking, height and weight, a history of illnesses and more will contribute towards how big a risk you are to an insurer.
 Another factor that’s often not thought about by people applying for Life Insurance is how your occupation can affect your cover – if you’re someone who works at great heights every day, you’re going to be deemed ‘riskier’ than someone who has an office job.